cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 client.login username, password
 ~~~

-Test the connection by listing the available services;
+Test the connection by listing the available services:

 ~~~ruby